-- 51. We can say with some certainty that approximately 400 new homes will be built on brownfield sites.
-In addition there could be a number of vacant offices come forward for conversion or redevelopment to provide new homes, particularly now that the Government has made permanent permitted rights for conversions from offices to residential use.
-In the past 2 years, we have seen 255 new homes approval from office to residential conversions but there has been very little take up of the approvals granted.
+- 54. We can say with some certainty that at least 450 new homes will be built on brownfield sites with a further I I6 potential new homes already counted as 'deliverables'.
+In practice there will be much higher delivery (perhaps up to I,800 new homes) but it cannot be reasonably quantified with any certainty for the time being because additional sites are not being promoted by developers or landowners so there is no way of demonstrating that the sites are both deliverable or developable.
+In our view we think that it would be unacceptable to a planning inspector to give a misleading impression that we can deliver something that we cannot guarantee.
+More work is needed but we are already positively planning for greater brownfield land development.
+We are pursuing a new initiative31 whereby we are looking to identify 'zones of residential opportunity' on land that landowners and developers may be otherwise unaware that we would support the principle of residential development. - 55.
+There will be a number of vacant offices come forward for conversion or redevelopment to provide new homes, particularly now that the Government has made permanent permitted rights for conversions from offices to residential use.
+In the past 2 years, we have seen 255 new homes approval from office to residential conversions but overall there has been very little take up of the approvals granted.
 This might change in the future but there does not seem to be any developer/market appetite to bring these sorts of development forward and viability remains a big concern.
-It is therefore difficult to predict if or when how many homes will come forward on office sites and no further sites are actively being promoted for conversion.
-To include any specific figure for office to residential at this stage would only be seen as speculation. - 52.
-In addition, we will also include a "windfall allowance" for small sites (i.e for sites for fewer than 5 dwellings) of 24 dwellings per annum across the district.
+It is therefore difficult to predict if, when or how many homes will come forward on office sites and no further sites are actively being promoted by landowners or agents for conversion.
+To include any specific figure for office to residential at this stage would only be seen as speculation.
+More analysis is required and this will be reflected in the draft Local Plan in the summer of 2016. - 56.
+In addition, we will also include a "windfall allowance" for small sites (i.e. for sites for fewer than 5 dwellings) of 24 dwellings per annum across the district.
 This is an estimate of new homes coming from small sites that cannot usually be identified up front.
-This is a trend-based calculation derived from small site windfalls in the past (as used in Hart's Five Year Housing Land Position Statement (as used in Hart's Five Year Housing Land Position Statement (b).
+This is a trend-based calculation derived from small site windfalls in the past (as used in Hart's Five Year Housing Land Position Statement 3).
 An allowance of 24 new homes per annum amounts to 396 new homes over the remainder of the plan period to 2032.